transparency-dev/static-ct/deployment/live/gcp/test/README.md

 ## Overview

-This config uses the [gcp/test](/deployment/modules/gcp/test) module to define a test environment to run the SCTFE, backed by Trillian Tessera.
+This config uses the [gcp/test](/deployment/modules/gcp/test) module to define a test environment to run TesseraCT, backed by Trillian Tessera.

 At a high level, this environment consists of:
 - One Spanner instance with two databases: